-- In Xcode, click the Run button;
+- In Xcode, click the Run button.

-- When the app appears in the Simulator, click the Write a Review option, and then on the Write Review screen, click the Photo Library button.
-This displays the Photos screen shown on the left side of Figure 8, which indicates that we have two saved photos.
-Exactly what we expected.
-This is the same interface that users are comfortable using in the built-in Photos app;
+- When the app appears in the Simulator, click the Write a Review option, and then on the Write Review screen, click on the image view with the Add Image placeholder.
+Since this is the first time the iAppsReview app has tried to access the photo library, a dialog appears asking if you would like iAppsReview to access your photos.
+Click on OK to allow it.
+This displays the Photos screen shown on the left side of Figure 14, and youc can see the last image we added to the Simulator.
+This is the same interface that users are comfortable with in the built-in Photos app.

-|Figure 8 - The Photo Library screens of the Image Picker Controller|
+|Figure 14 - The Photo Library screens of the Image Picker Controller|

 Retrieving the Selected Image Using a Delegate

-If you take another look at the sequence diagram in Figure 7, there doesn't seem to be a way for the WriteReviewViewController object to get the image that is selected in the imagePicker object.
+If you take another look at the sequence diagram in Figure 13, there doesn't seem to be a way for the WriteReviewViewController object to get the image that is selected in the imagePicker object.

-If you read further down in the Apple's documentation for the UIImagePickerController class, you will see the section Providing a Delegate Object as shown in Figure 9.
+If you read further down in the Apple's documentation for the UIImagePickerController class, you will see the section Providing a Delegate Object as shown in Figure 15.

-|Figure 9 - You must provide a delegate object for an image picker controller.|
+|Figure 15 - You must provide a delegate object for an image picker controller.|

 This documentation states: "To use an image picker controller you must provide a delegate that conforms to the UIImagePickerControllerDelegate protocol."
 What does this mean?

 In this context, delegation refers to one object relying on another object (the delegate) to provide a specified set of functionality.
-In Objective-C, you can define a specific set of required functionality using a protocol.
+In Swift, you can define a specific set of required functionality using a protocol.
 The fact that the protocol mentioned in the documentation is named UIImagePickerControllerDelegate indicates it's the image picker controller that specifies the functionality it needs to pass back information about the image selected by the user.

-|Figure 10 - The UIImagePickerControllerDelegate Protocol methods|
+|Figure 16 - The UIImagePickerControllerDelegate Protocol methods|

-Here's a synopsis of the first two methods:
+Here's a synopsis of these two methods:

 - imagePickerController:didFinishPickingMediaWithInfo: The image picker controller calls this method on the delegate object when the user has finished selecting an image.
-It passes back information to the delegate describing the media that has been selected;
+It passes back information to the delegate describing the media that has been selected.

 - imagePickerControllerDidCancel: The image picker controller calls this method on the delegate object when the user clicks Cancel rather than selecting an image.